 Weekends in Saudi Arabia were an unexpected surprise.
 First of all, they weren’t on Saturdays and Sundays.
 When I arrived, they were on Thursdays and Fridays.
 That is, until one day the King changed them to Fridays and Saturdays.
-You keeping up?
-This would bring the Kingdom in line with the rest of the Gulf region’s official business days.
+This took all of 24 hours to come into effect, bringing the Kingdom in line with the rest of the Gulf region’s official business days.
 Of course, as with most things in Saudi, there was some religious objection, but apparently the conservative opponents didn’t really have much of a solid counter argument.
-I like to imagine how these changes went down in the Government…
+I imagine the meeting would have been conducted much the same as any formal meeting between Saudi men..

-It changed that very same week.
+It changed that very same day.
 Sometimes that’s just how it is here.
-Now, if you want a visa to enter the country, or women to drive, or sports in public girls’ schools, or the availability of Starbucks Christmas-themed Gingerbread lattes (okay, I’m getting carried away but you get the gist), then settle down for a long wait, because memorizing the Quran will take less time.
+Now, if you want a visa to enter the country, or women to drive, or sports in public girls’ schools, or the availability of Starbucks Christmas-themed Gingerbread lattes (okay, I’m getting carried away), then settle down for a long wait, because memorizing the Quran will take less time.

 “We’d invite you,” said one of the girls.
 “But we’re going to the American Embassy and you need to have your name on the list already.
 We’re getting a taxi straight to the DQ.”